Switzerland has no shortage of jaw-dropping views. This article shows you some of the best things to do in Pontresina Switzerland.

 You aren’t restricted to mountain scenery when it comes to sightseeing.
 The towns of the Graubunden canton all have their charms and attractions:

-Pontresina – the mountain town is known for its traditional Swiss ambience created by traditional Engadine stone houses with their decorative facades and its stylish Bell Epoque hotels.
+Pontresina – the mountain town is known for its traditional Swiss ambience created by traditional Engadine stone houses with their decorative facades and its stylish Belle Epoque hotels.
 Must-visit attractions are the medieval wall paintings of the Burial Church of Santa Maria and the ruins of the Spaniola Castle, a Swiss heritage site of national significance.

 Chur – known as the Gateway to the Alpine Passes, Chur is also considered to be the oldest city in Switzerland.
 The Old Town dated back to the 13th Century and its winding streets are car-free.
 A notable attraction is the Cathedral of the Assumption, a church with three naves.
 As well as being a stop on the Bernina Railway, Chur has the Brambrüesch aerial cableway which takes visitors to a plateau with winter ski slopes, hiking trails, and of course, stunning panoramic vistas to admire.

 St Moritz – a name synonymous with alpine luxury, St Moritz is just 5 miles from Pontresina.
-A mecca for winter sports, the pistes of Corviglia, Diavolezza and Corvatsch are superb.
+A mecca for winter sports, the pistes of Corviglia, Diavolezza, and Corvatsch are superb.
 It has the Cresta Run (bobsled) and an outdoor ice rink.
-The town’s frozen lake plays host to cricket, polo and horse racing.
+The town’s frozen lake plays host to cricket, polo, and horse racing.
 Beyond the sports, the town is home to beautiful boutiques and also the Segantini Museum, a celebration of the Italian artist.